alphagov/prototyping/website-toolkit/design-patterns/form-anatomy.md

 # Styling forms

-The 'form' mixin provides a configurable framework for styling basic forms.
+The [forms mixin](https://github.com/alphagov/prototyping/blob/master/_includes/scss/design-patterns/_forms.scss) provides a configurable framework for styling basic forms.

 Use it in your Sass like this: `.form-example-1 { @include form }`